Significant Facts About Vallabhacharya Jayanti 2023

-Shri Vallabhacharya was a renowned Hindu scholar who is considered as the pioneers of the devotional Bhakti movement in India.
-He was born in Varanasi, into a Telugu Brahmin family in 1479 A.D.
+Shri Vallabhacharya was a renowned Hindu scholar who is considered the pioneers of India’s devotional Bhakti movement.
+He was born in Varanasi into a Telugu Brahmin family in 1479 A.D.
 As a youngster, he contemplated over the Vedas and Upanishads and believed that anybody could accomplish salvation or Moksha by venerating Lord Krishna.
 His stern thoughts ended up compelling him to oppose the principle of asceticism and monastic life.

 Vallabhacharya Jayanti is commended in view of a prevalent belief that on this auspicious day, Lord Krishna had appeared before Shri Vallabhacharya in the form of Shrinathji.

-As per the Purnimant Lunar calendar of North India, it is believed that he was born on the Krishna Paksha Ekadashi in the Vaishaka month while as per the Amanta Lunar calendar he was born on the Krishna Paksha Ekadashi in the Chaitra month.
+As per the Purnimant Lunar calendar of North India, it is believed that he was born on the Krishna Paksha Ekadashi in the Vaishaka month, while as per the Amanta Lunar calendar, he was born on the Krishna Paksha Ekadashi in the Chaitra month.
 However, his birth anniversary falls on the same day with a minor difference in the names of the months of each calendar.
 This day also coincides with Varuthini Ekadashi.
-This year will celebrate his 541st birthday on Saturday, 18 April.
-The Ekadashi tithi will begin at 08:03 P.M.on 17 April 2020 and will end at 10:17 P.M. on 18 April 2020.
+This year will celebrate his 544th birthday on Sunday, April 16, 2023

 Mahaprabhu Vallabhacharya Jayanti